mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

   interface, which is then intrepretred by the flow (somewhat similar to a primitive domain specific language).
-The alternative approach would have been to use specialised flow classes for each use case, which ultimately comes down to a design decission.
+The alternative approach would have been to use specialised flow classes for each use case, which ultimately comes down to a design decision.
 But if you are not satisfied with the options offered by BiMDP you can still define your own flows.

 - In addition to the standard array data nodes can transport additional data